AviroopGhosh/TAS-Forge/showcases/showcase_2/NCA_WCA_scheduling_framework.md

 Set 'VariableNamingRule' to 'preserve' to use the original column headers as table variable names.
 Results updated to stream_data_output_NCA.csv
 </pre>
-- The warnings of MATLAB can be ignored.
+- The warnings from MATLAB can be ignored.
 - The output `.csv` file summaries the stream metrics including the analytical and meaured end-to-end latencies, jitter, routes, etc.
 - The measured end-to-end latencies fall within the boundaries of the analytical end-to-end latencies.
 - Since the schedule gurantees no queuing delays along the route, the minimum and maximum end-to-end latencies will be equal, resulting in zero jitter.